seanohagan/seanohagan.github.io/_pages/about.md

 I am broadly interested in probability, statistics, and analysis.

+I have recently began a blog a will irregularly update it with some material.
+Other areas of site in progress.

 In my free time, I enjoy spending time with friends and family, snowboarding, exercise, and puzzles.